-- Support of employment and self-employment, support of employment in the environmental sector (green professions) and employment programs in line with the transfer to low-carbon economy that is resistant to climate change, employment programmes in compliance with the transition to a green, low-carbon, climate-resilient and resource-efficient economy), - > Support of agricultural and non-agricultural activities in rural areas, - Improving access to employment and preventing unemployment through supporting entrepreneurship, creating companies with relevance to the needs of the labour market and regional labour markets, - Instruction and training for the promotion of creation of new employment opportunities through self-employment and employment by SMS employers, - Promoting local and regional initiatives and their access to sustainable job creation and selfemployment, - > Testing new measures in the labour market through pilot projects, - > Promoting education activities aimed at profession mobility, - Activities oriented on improving mobility related to getting a job, the adaptability of employees and enterprises, - Supporting the introduction of system changes and innovative solutions to ensure work-related mobility and the adaptability of employees and enterprises, - Activities oriented at foreseeing of changes, adaptability to changed conditions, adaptation of workers, enterprises and entrepreneurs to the changes, - > Programs related to increased skills of employees for the required and/or notified adaptation to changed conditions,

-Activities aimed at increasing safety and health protection at work.
+- > Support of employment and self-employment, support of employment in the environmental sector (green professions) and employment programs in line with the transfer to low-carbon economy that is resistant to climate change, employment programmes in compliance with the transition to a green, low-carbon, climate-resilient and resource-efficient economy), - > Support of agricultural and non-agricultural activities in rural areas, - Improving access to employment and preventing unemployment through supporting entrepreneurship, creating and supporting the enterprises in the wider area of the social economy and companies with relevance to the needs of the labour market and regional labour markets. - Instruction and training for the promotion of creation of new employment opportunities through self-employment and employment by SMS employers, - Promoting local and regional initiatives and their access to sustainable job creation and selfemployment, - > Testing new measures in the labour market through pilot projects, - > Promoting education activities aimed at profession mobility, - Activities oriented on improving mobility related to getting a job. - > Supporting the introduction of system changes and innovative solutions to ensure work-related mobility, - > Activities oriented on improving the adaptability of employees, - > Supporting the introduction of system changes and innovative solutions to ensure the adaptability of employees, - Adaptability measures targeted at employees/job changers, particularly those working in industries/sectors in decline, including coal-mining and transition regions, - Activities oriented at foreseeing of changes, adaptability to changed conditions, adaptation of workers, enterprises and entrepreneurs to the changes, - Programs related to increased skills of employees for the required and/or notified adaptation to changed conditions, - Activities aimed at increasing safety and health protection at work.